-What Does Donald Trump Think About Net Neutrality?
+Where Does Donald Trump Stand On Net Neutrality?

 Despite his use of Twitter, Donald Trump is not a big internet user.
 He “very rarely” emails anyone, according to a 2013 testimony, and dictates his tweets to his aides.
 He’s referred to the internet as “the cyber” during the 2016 presidential debates, suggesting that he isn’t completely au fait with the modern web and related terminology.